Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 - driftsort and glidesort show large improvements across all random patterns compared to std_stable, except on random_s95 where they perform similarly.
 - random sees a more than 2x improvement, despite performing roughly the same number of comparisons.
 This is primarily caused by a significantly faster small-sort that makes more effective use of the [superscalar](https://en.wikipedia.org/wiki/Superscalar_processor) CPU capabilities.
 - random_s95 sees similar values across all three implementations with glidesort at the top, thanks to a more sophisticated merge implementation. driftsort is next with a minor refinement to the merge implementation in std_stable.
-- random_s95 demonstrates the effectiveness of these Mergesort or hybrid Mergesort implementations when sorting inputs that are already partially sorted.
+- random_s95 demonstrates the effectiveness of these mergesort or hybrid mergesort implementations when sorting inputs that are already partially sorted.
 - random_d20, random_p5 and random_z1 demonstrate the capability of glidesort and driftsort to take advantage of low-cardinality distributions.
 They can filter out common values by keeping track of earlier used pivots during quicksort, which allows them to detect when a pivot is chosen again to handle all equal elements at once.
 This allows them to complete the sort with significantly fewer comparisons.
 This in turn allows them to complete the operation with less work performed, leading to higher throughput.
 - random_p5 sees the only major difference between driftsort and glidesort at this input length.
 This can be explained by the differences in already-sorted detection.